 The best way stop workplace sexual harassment is to report it in writing to either your Human Resources department or a supervisor or manager that has the power to investigate and correct the issue.

-Most all employers have some procedure in place for preventing and stopping sexual harassment (they’re required to).
+Most all employers have some procedure in place for preventing and stopping sexual harassment, as California law requires all employers to do so.
 It’s best to follow that procedure, but make sure that you put your employer on notice in writing, as this may become critical evidence in the future.

 Once you have put your employer on notice, allow them to investigate and correct the issue.
 It would be advisable to supply HR or your manager with as much facts, documents and witnesses as you can (again, do it in writing).
 This may help in the future to show whether your employer’s investigation was “in good faith” or if they simply “went through the motions” in order to clear themselves of any wrongdoing.

 (3) Follow-Up As Needed (In Writing) To Report Further Harassment Or Retaliation

 Unfortunately, your employer might not be able (or want) to take corrective action against the harasser.
 This can be for a multitude of reasons.

 If you are lucky, the harassment will stop nonetheless.
 If you are unlucky, it may not stop and/or you may begin to experience workplace retaliation from the harasser or others.